 Left: Phrygian Terracotta 6-7th.
 Century BC.
 Anatolian Civilization Museum/ Ankara.

 The two animals on the side are immediately evocative of the “union of opposites” mentioned above.
-Two animals on either side of the Tree represent the “pairs of opposites,” while the Tree of Life in the center represents the third power that unites the opposites in eternal and spiritual reconciliation, the same idea represented in the film “Miracle on 34th Street”, further highlighting Macy’s use of esoteric and occult symbols to further their influence (and, in my opinion, indoctrination).
+Two animals on either side of the Tree represent the “pairs of opposites,” while the Tree of Life in the center represents the third power that unites the opposites in eternal and spiritual reconciliation, the same idea represented in the film “Miracle on 34th Street”, further highlighting Macy’s use of esoteric and occult symbols to further their influence (and, in my opinion, indoctrination).space

 #7 – MAGIC FLAGSHIP STORE